GeoMOER/moer-base-python/docs/units/_unit00/unit00-04_submission_guidelines.md

   caption: 'Image generated with DALL E: [**Environmental Informatics Marburg**](https://www.uni-marburg.de/en/fb19/disciplines/physisch/environmentalinformatics)'
 ---

+## Welcome!

+Dear students,

+To help you stay organized and make your submission process as smooth as possible, please follow these detailed guidelines carefully.
+By submitting your work in a clear and structured way, you not only make it easier for us to provide feedback, but you also develop essential skills for future research and professional projects.

+---

 ## Upload of Your Exercises on ILIAS

 All your exercise solutions must be uploaded in the following ILIAS folder: